 Are you a victim of a crime and pregnant or parenting a child under the age of 3 years?
 Now in crisis and not sure what to do?
 We can help!

-Even if you have not reported the crime, or the crime occurred years ago, this service is for you!
+Even if you have not reported the crime, or the crime occurred years ago, our crime victim assistance service is for you!
 We work with adult victims who are survivors of stranger and non-stranger sexual assault who are pregnant or parenting a child under 3 years of age.
 We also work with adult victims of family violence, assault, child abuse, DUI/DWI, hate/bias crimes, human trafficking, physical abuse and/or neglect, robbery, survivors of homicide victims, and other adult victims of crime who are pregnant or parenting a young child.
 There is never a charge for our services.

 - Crisis intervention for immediate support